aborroy/alf-cli/README.md

 Download the binary compiled for your architecture (Linux, Windows or Mac OS) from [Releases](https://github.com/aborroy/alf-cli/releases).

-You may rename the binary to `alfresco`, all the following samples are using this command name by default.
+You may rename the binary to `alf`, all the following samples are using this command name by default.

 Using `-h` flag provides detail on the use of the different commands available.